aws/sagemaker-tensorflow-extensions/README.rst

 SageMaker specific extensions to TensorFlow, for Python 2.7, 3.4-3.7 and TensorFlow versions 1.7-1.15.2 (Python 3.7 support is only available for TensorFlow 1.15.2), and for Python 3.6-3.7.
 This package includes the :python:`PipeModeDataset` class, that allows SageMaker Pipe Mode channels to be read using TensorFlow Datasets.

+TensorFlow 2 support is available on the tf-2 branch.
+TensorFlow 2 releases are available on `PyPI <https://pypi.org/project/sagemaker-tensorflow/#history>`_ for release versions beginning with 2.

 Install
 -------
 You can build SageMaker TensorFlow into a docker image with the following command: